 The Health and Disability Commissioner investigates a range of cases each year and examples of these pertaining to nurses can be found either on their website (www.hdc.org.nz) or in their publications of case notes (e.g. Health and Disability Commissioner, 2010).

 Ensuring excellence in documentation will assist nurses to demonstrate they meet their obligations and responsibilities.
-The NZNO pamphlet on Documentation (NZNO, 2010), provides clear guidelines for excellence in documentation and is attached as an appendix to this document.
+The NZNO guideline on Documentation provides clear guidelines for excellence in documentation.

 Employers have an obligation to provide the necessary resources and support to help nurses meet the required standard of practice.
 In 2007 the Health and Disability Commissioner released his findings on an inquiry into the care of five patients at North Shore Hospital (Health and Disability Commissioner, 2007, HDC case 07HDC21742).